sumayyasaf/W16-D01-Calling-API/labs/README.md

 ## Step 2: Handle cases where no country is found

-If the country is not found, proceed with calling the **Star Wars API** to fetch and display the name of the character with ID 4.
+Call the **Star Wars API** to fetch and display the name of the character with ID 4.
+You can display the name is any way youd like

 ### API Endpoint for Star Wars API:
 - URL: `https://swapi.dev/api/people/4/`